-If AutoCAD or LT opens with the Startup dialog box sitting in front of the Auto-CAD Graphics window, your screen will look like Figure 1.1.
-If the Startup dialog box doesn't open, read on a little-you'll see how to display it and then how to suppress it.
+If AutoCAD or LT opens with the Startup dialog box sitting in front of the Auto-CAD Graphics window, your screen will be similar to Figure 1.1b.
+If you don't see the Startup dialog box, read on a little-you'll see how to display it and then how to suppress it.

 The Startup dialog box has four buttons in the upper-left corner.
 The first two buttons let you set up a new drawing and choose an existing drawing to revise or update.
 The second two buttons use templates and wizards to initiate advanced setup routines.
 The contents of the middle portion of the dialog box depend on which of the four buttons you choose.
-By beginning a new drawing, you can get past this dialog box to the AutoCAD Graphics window.
+By beginning a new drawing, you can get past this dialog box to the AutoCAD Graphics window: